PSL378H1F

 Coordinator: Dr. C. Wittnich

 Whatever your future plans this physiology field course (PSL378) is for you.
 In a ‘CSI Toronto’ style learning you will experience unique detailed hands on anatomical exploration of a marine mammal (adult pinniped).
-Course runs May 2023 in Toronto.
+Course runs last 2 weeks in July 2025 in person in Nova Scotia.
 Please note appropriate COVID precautions will be taken.

 This is a great peek at what awaits you in any one of the aforementioned career streams!
 As students, you will participate in the necropsy and dissection, getting a firsthand look at the wonders of pinniped adaptations.
 Through this you will learn the animal’s state of health and general condition to determine what ultimately was the cause of death.
 This knowledge will assist us in better understanding these amazing creatures and how our environment is impacting on them.
 You will learn the basics of how necropsies are carried out and learn how through careful observation and methodical study of the anatomic and physiologic aspects of the victim, causes of death are determined.
-Please note that each year the course is subject to the availability of a specimen, which has been confirmed for 2023.
+Please note that each year the course is subject to the availability of a specimen.

-All course materials provided, space is limited to ensure hands on experience for all participants who wish it.
-Cost is approximately $2,600 cdn plus University of Toronto tuition.
+All course materials provided; space is limited to ensure hands on experience for all participants who wish it.
+Cost is approximately $3,500cdn (in person) plus University of Toronto tuition.
 Submitting the summer course application form with the non-refundable deposit of $500 (bank draft payable to University of Toronto) ensures your space on this very popular and unusual experience.
-Registrations have already begun and spaces are limited so if you wish to be a part of this unique experience submit your application as soon as possible.
+Registrations have already begun, and spaces are limited so if you wish to be a part of this unique experience submit your application as soon as possible.

 Come join us and have the experience of your life - while getting a University of Toronto and Physiology half credit.
 No exams/tests.
 Evaluated on performance and assignments.
 Details and forms on the Department of Physiology website at http://www.physiology.utoronto.ca/psl378h1f